fahdmekawy/database_documentation/Relational_Databases_with_SQL.md

 DELETE FROM employees
 WHERE employee_id = 6;
 ```
 ---

-This section provides examples of SQL commands to insert, update, and delete records in a database table.
-Feel free to modify these commands to suit your use case.

----

 This documentation covers basic SQL commands for data definition and manipulation.
 You can expand on these examples as you delve deeper into SQL.